AlpinYukseloglu/AlpinYukseloglu/_posts/2023-11-17-fee-credits.md

     * x/mint: Sending some number of fee credits per day to the address that distributes staking rewards
     * posthandler: Give some number of fee credits directly upon successful tx with sufficient amount staked

-## Open Question: Inclusion Guarantees
+### Open Question: Inclusion Guarantees

 While the fee credit mechanism described in this article has many benefits, it does face some headwinds in specific applications that do not involve any direct compensation/tip for validators.
 Specifically, in cases where we expect fee credits to cover the entire transaction fee, we run the risk of validators having no incentive to prioritize the transaction over ones that do pay some priority fee or tip.
-In cases where nothing at all is paid to the validator, we also run the risk of validators censoring the transaction algother because there is no direct incentive for taking on the compute cost of inclusion.
+In cases where nothing at all is paid to the validator, we also run the risk of validators censoring the transaction altogether because there is no direct incentive for taking on the compute cost of inclusion.

 We have a number of ideas on how this could potentially be remedied (ranging from changing tip distribution logic to earmarking chain-enforced or chain-subsidized transaction lanes), but we are leaving this point here as an open research question instead as we believe that this is an interesting frontier with many viable and diverse potential paths forward.

 It is important that the long term inclusion problem is solved if we want to ensure that fee-free transactions can gain adoption without leaning on goodwill of validators.
-That being said, for many transaction types (such as swaps with taker fees distributed to stakers), there will be an inherent incentive to include the transactions so this will be less of any issue.
+That being said, for many transaction types (such as swaps with taker fees distributed to stakers), there will be an inherent incentive to include the transactions so this will be less of an issue.
 In the slice of cases in which no fees flow to validators, however, it is important to consider the implications of using a fee credit system on long term inclusion guarantees so that one can ensure the system functions as intended.

 ## Conclusion